 Pro: Darth Vader, Old Ben Kenobi & The Force (+8pts)

-This movie really only scratched the surface with any of these things, but I really liked how the filmmakers set them up.
+This movie really only scratched the surface with these things, but I really liked how the filmmakers set them up.
 The Force was established as something that connected all beings and things within the galaxy.
-For most life-forms, they do not notice it.
-However, special individuals are "Force sensitive" and have special abilities through their use of the Force.
+Special individuals were "Force sensitive" and can control the Force.
 This allows them to move objects with their mind, improve their physical ability, sense things that are happening in the galaxy around them, improve their reflexes, and do countless other things that others within the universe see as magic.
 It feels a little silly having to explain the Force in this day and age, but this was the first movie in which the Force was introduced, and I really enjoy the concept, as well as all of the possible applications of it.

 Now for the two expert Force users in this movie.
 Ben Kenobi was the Jedi Master that took Luke under his wing, and Darth Vader was the menacing dark side user who captured Princess Leia.
 The two characters were opposite sides of the same coin, and it was clear that the two had a long history together.
 Their confrontation was emotional, and went a long way in establishing the deeply rooted conflict between the light side and the dark side of the Force.
-Again, this movie only scratched the surface with these characters, but it set them up really effectively and left me wanting to see so much more of both of them.
+Again, this movie only scratched the surface with these two characters, but it set them up really effectively and it left me wanting to see so much more of both of them in future movies.